DTJF/fbdoc/src/doc/Introduction.md

 Powerful tool-chains (back-ends) exist for several programming languages (like C) to generate output in different formats (ie like *html*, *pdf*, *man-pages* and others).
-But previous to fb-doc there is nothing for FreeBasic source code yet.
+But previous to fb-doc there is nothing for FreeBASIC source code yet.

 Rather than being a complete tool-chain fb-doc is designed as a bridge to existing C back-ends, since it's a lot of work to build and test